Blog/Testimonials·7 min read

 Incentive-based testimonial request example

-JustFab sends this review request email, offering reward points as an incentive to share feedback.
-The email tells customers they can earn 100 points for their first review and more points for each additional review; it’s a clear win for them.
+JustFab sends this review request offering reward points as an incentive.
+The email tells customers they can earn 100 points for their first review and additional points for each additional review.

 We want to hear from you, and we want to say thank you.
-Your opinion matters to us.
-Share your thoughts on your recent purchase, and we’d be happy to give you [10% off / reward points/gift card/entry into a giveaway] as a thank-you.
+Share your honest thoughts on your recent purchase, and we’ll send you [10% off / reward points / gift card] as a thank-you.

 Claim your reward here: [Link]